Little Barford Power Station: Little Barford CCGT

 Construction of the gas-fired station started in 1994, and it opened in 1996.
-The company that built it, Swindon-based National Power, became Innogy plc in August 2000.
+The company that built it, Swindon-based National Power, became Innogy in August 2000.
 That company was bought by the German electricity company, Essen-based RWE in March 2002, and became RWE npower.
 The station is now owned and operated by RWE Generation UK.

-In 2002, a 12 MWe electrical storage facility was built by Regenesys Technologies Ltd (previously owned by Innogy plc but bought by VRB Power Systems in October 2004) which uses polysulfide bromide flow batteries.
+In 2002, a 12 MWe electrical storage facility was built by Regenesys Technologies (previously owned by Innogy but bought by VRB Power Systems in October 2004) which uses polysulfide bromide flow batteries.
 However, the facility was never operated commercially due to engineering issues in scaling up the technology.

 In 2019, the failure of the plant was partially responsible for a large scale nationwide power cut on the evening of 9 August, after lightning hit a transmission line.

-The station was constructed as a turn-key project awarded to GEC Alsthom with principal equipment supplied by various GEC Alstom divisions including the gas turbine, LP steam turbine, steam boilers, electrical generator and transformers.
+The station was constructed as a turn-key project awarded to GEC Alsthom, with principal equipment supplied by various GEC Alstom divisions including the gas turbine, LP steam turbine, steam boilers, electrical generator and transformers.
 Civil engineering and building was sub-contracted to Henry Boot.
-The GEC Alsthom Site Manager was Mike Snudden.
 The station underwent an upgrade in 2012.

 Original specification

-The site is a Combined Cycle Gas Turbine (CCGT) power station using natural gas.
+The site is a combined cycle gas turbine (CCGT) power station using natural gas.
 It originally had two General Electric Frame 9F gas turbine engines each producing 220 MWe.
 Each of these had a Stein Industry heat recovery steam generator which lead to one steam turbine produced by Alstom which produced 256 MWe.